 Employment

-YAs may miss out of significant milestones, all of which have an impact.
-One area that has a long-term impact is employment.
-Typically what you earn in income as a person in your 20s predicts what your income is going to be pretty much for the rest of your life.
-So if you start off low because you've had cancer and weren’t able to complete college, and then had to find any job to pay off medical debt, that doesn't bode well for the remainder of your financial life.
+YAs may miss out on various significant milestones, all of which have an impact; one especially significant milestone is career development.
+A general rule in our country is that what you earn as a person in your 20s predicts what your income is going to be for the rest of your life.
+So if you start off with a low income because you've had cancer and weren’t able to complete college, and you then have to find any job to pay off medical debt, your future income prospects are likely diminished.

 “I’ve been feeling good and want t get a job.
 What am I supposed to do about revealing a cancer history during a job search?
 I just had an interview and it was going very well so I asked the interviewer if any employees were cancer survivors (it was for a cancer organization).
 I had a whole separate pitch prepared in the event I decided to identify myself as a survivor.
 I know workplace discrimination is rampant against survivors, but maybe a cancer organization would see it as a plus?
 Anyways, I didn’t get the job and I don’t know where to go for advice. “